Last updated on 2026-03-12

 Program Overview

 Humber’s Bachelor of Commerce – Finance degree program provides students with a robust understanding of both business and finance.
-The program begins with foundational business studies covering essential areas such as organizational behavior, law, economics, finance, accounting, marketing, and operations management.
-As students progress, they delve into specialized finance courses that focus on theories, methods, and techniques in finance, including analysis, planning, and risk management.
-The curriculum is project-based and designed by industry experts, equipping students with the skills necessary to transition from concept to execution while mastering core business concepts and financial strategies.
-A significant component of the program is a senior-level project in the final year, which offers practical experience in problem-solving, evaluating strengths and limitations, and making informed decisions in a collaborative, real-world environment.
+The program begins with foundational studies in various business disciplines, including organizational behavior, law, economics, finance, accounting, marketing, and operations management.
+As students progress, they will engage in specialized finance courses that delve into theories, methods, and techniques related to finance, such as analysis, planning, and risk management.
+The curriculum is project-based and crafted by industry experts, equipping students with the skills necessary to transition from concept to execution.
+A significant component of the program is a senior-level project in the final year, which offers practical experience in problem-solving and decision-making within a team-oriented environment.

 Program Structure

 The Bachelor of Commerce – Finance program is structured over a period of 8 semesters.
-This comprehensive program includes:
+This comprehensive program is designed to provide students with both theoretical knowledge and practical experience.
+Key features of the program structure include:

 Featured Experiences

-• Trading Floor Lab: A state-of-the-art facility where students can simulate real-life trading scenarios using Bloomberg® terminals.
+- Trading Floor Lab: A state-of-the-art facility where students can simulate real-life trading of stocks, bonds, and currencies, equipped with Bloomberg® terminals for investment analysis.

-• Capstone Project: In the final year, students work with a Toronto-based Financial Advisor to develop client-ready skills.
+- Capstone Project: In the final year, students work with a Toronto-based Financial Advisor to develop client-ready skills and financial planning recommendations.

 Career Options